-Metcalf has landed the occasional movie role since "Roseanne," including "Scream 2," "Georgia Rule" and "Stop-Loss," but most of her work has come on television, including a recurring role on "Desperate Housewives," a starring role on the short-lived sitcom "The Norm Show" and a recurring role on "The Big Bang Theory" (pictured), which has reunited her with "Roseanne" co-stars Johnny Galecki (far left) and Sara Gilbert.
+Metcalf has landed the occasional movie role since "Roseanne," including "Scream 2," "Georgia Rule" and "Stop-Loss," but most of her work has come on television, including a recurring role on "Desperate Housewives," a starring role on the short-lived sitcom "The Norm Show" and a recurring role on "The Big Bang Theory," which has reunited her with "Roseanne" co-stars Johnny Galecki (far left) and Sara Gilbert.
 She also stars in the HBO comedy "Getting On" and the CBS sitcom "The McCarthys."

 Sara Gilbert played Darlene Conner, the younger of Roseanne and Dan's two daughters.
 Darlene initially was portrayed more of a tomboy who was into sports, but became more artistic and focused on writing as the show moved on.
 Since she shared her mother's quick wit and smart mouth, the two often clashed on the show.